syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 documentation: ug
 ---

-# Selections in flutter Date Range Picker
+# Selections in flutter Date Range Picker (SfDateRangePicker)
 Dates can be selected by making a touch on month view cells.
 The default [selectionMode](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/selectionMode.html) is Single which allows user to select one date at a time. `SfDateRangePicker` provides support to select dates in four modes such as Single,Multiple,Range,MultiRange selection

 ## Single selection mode
- A single date can be selected in a month view by changing [DateRangePickerSelectionMode](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerSelectionMode-class.html) as single
+ A `single` date can be selected in a month view by changing [DateRangePickerSelectionMode](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerSelectionMode-class.html) as `single`.

 {% tabs %}
 {% highlight Dart %}